-DN element Interpretation CN Common name: The following variants are used: - Individuals with no pseudonym: "(optional)academic title <space>given</space> name <space>family name".</space> - Individuals with pseudonym: "Pseudonym:PN" or "Pseudonym" if this consists exclusively of a Latin letter followed by at least four Arabic numerals (personal and unique Group ID within E.ON SE). - Function or group of persons: Team designation formed from e-mail prefix and "team certificate". serialNumber Serial number: Name affix that guarantees the unique character of the DN (personal and unique Group ID within the E.ON Group). О Official designation of the organisation , of the related PKI structure (E.ON SE or eon).
+DN element Interpretation CN Common name: The following variants are used: Individuals with no pseudonym: "(optional) academic title<space>given name<space>family name".</space></space> - Individuals with pseudonym: "Pseudonym:PN" or "Pseudonym" if this consists exclusively of a Latin letter followed by at least four Arabic numerals (personal and unique Group ID within UNIPER HOLDING GMBH). - Function or group of persons: Team designation formed from e-mail prefix and "team certificate". serialNumber Serial number: Name affix that guarantees the unique character of the DN (personal and unique Group ID within the UNIPER Group).
+0 Official designation of the organisation, of the related PKI structure (UNIPER HOLDING GMBH or uniper).
+For a transition period the value eon is permitted as well.
 OU OU fields are filled in exclusively for technical purposes. (optional) С The country to be listed is noted in accordance with [ISO 3166] and is produced as follows: if an organisation O is listed in the Distinguished Name, then the registered office of the organisation determines the country C.